schmidt-x/QmkHidHostUnicode/README.md

 ```

 > [!NOTE]
-> Note that in both Unicode cases, the feature itself is not required to be turned on.
+> Note that in both Unicode examples, the feature itself is not required to be turned on.